teguh02/ofi-laravel-auto-route/README.md

 You can change default method with <code>autoRoute::init(['defaultMethod' => "defaultMethod"]);</code>

 # Contributor
-If you want to our contributor you can open new issue and tell whats your problem, and we will fix it.
+If you want to be our contributor you can open new issue and tell whats your problem, and we will fix it.
 Thanks